Higgs Production in Neutralino Decays in the MSSM - The LHC and a Future e+e- Collider

 \section{Conclusions}

-The observation of a Higgs-like particle with mass $\simeq$ 126~GeV promotes its study in the decay of supersymmetric particles.
-Neutralino decays offer a prime opportunity, since the decay $\tilde{\chi}^0_{2,3} \to h \tilde{\chi}^0_1$ is highly complementary to the channels leading to multi-lepton final states, such as $Z$ and $\tilde \ell \ell$.
-The typical products of cross sections and decay branching fractions to the $bb \ell$ final state is of the order 0.01 - 1~fb in 8~TeV $pp$ collisions and a factor of $\sim$ three larger at 14~TeV for $M_{\chi^0_{2,3}} \le$ 600~GeV.
-This should make possible to search for this decay in the $bb \ell$ + MET over a significant region of the parameter space at 14~TeV, complementary to that covered by searches with multi-leptons, provided the $t \bar t$ and $W$ + jets backgrounds can be properly suppressed.
-An $e^+e^-$ linear collider of sufficient energy, $\sqrt{s} \ge$ 1~TeV, and luminosity, yielding $\ge$0.5~ab$^{-1}$ of data, can study $h$ production in neutralino decays for masses up to the kinematical limit for pair production, obtaining $\cal{O}$(1\%) precision on the mass and $\cal{O}$(5\%) on the yield of Higgs bosons from neutralino decays in inclusive multi-jet SUSY events.
+The observation of a Higgs particle with a mass of $\simeq$126~GeV promotes the exploration of its possible role in the decay of weakly-interacting particles in the context of supersymmetry.
+Neutralino decays offer a prime opportunity, since the $\tilde{\chi}^0_{2,3} \to h \tilde{\chi}^0_1$ process provides the largest yield of $h$ bosons in SUSY decays in the MSSM and this decay channel is highly complementary to channels leading to multi-lepton final states, such as $Z$ and $\tilde \ell \ell$.
+The typical values of cross sections times decay branching fractions to $bb \ell$ final state are of the order $0.01 - 1$~fb in 8~TeV $pp$ collisions and a factor of about three larger at 14~TeV for $M_{\chi^0_{2,3}} \le$ 600~GeV.
+The LHC experiments have just started probing these processes.
+Extrapolating to 13-14~TeV the preliminary results obtained in the first searches with the $bb \ell$+MET channel at 8~TeV shows that the increase in cross section and available statistics should make possible to probe a significant region of the MSSM parameter space.
+At 13-14~TeV, the neutralino decays into Higgs should account for more than half of the pMSSM points for which the electroweak $\tilde{\chi}^{\pm}_1 \tilde{\chi}^0_{2,3}$ production channels have sensitivity.
+The points accessible through the $h$ channel belong to regions complementary to those covered by searches with multi-leptons.
+If a signal is observed, then the fraction of $h$ bosons produced in neutralino decays could be measured to a statistical accuracy of better than 10\% at the HL-LHC.
+An $e^+e^-$ linear collider of sufficient energy, $\sqrt{s} \ge$ 1~TeV, and luminosity, yielding $\ge$1.0-3.0~ab$^{-1}$ of data, can study chargino neutralino pair production in regions of the parameter space highly complementary to the LHC at 14~TeV.
+Further, it can study $h$ production in neutralino decays for masses up to the kinematical limit for pair production, obtaining $\cal{O}$(1\%) precision on the mass and $\cal{O}$(5\%) on the yield of Higgs bosons from neutralino decays in inclusive multi-jet SUSY events.